-Zoning Appropriate to Accommodate Housing Affordable to Lower-Income Households has adopted density standards consistent with the population-based criteria set by State law (at least 20 units per acre for Santa Fe Springs), HCD is obligated to accept sites with those density standards (20 units per acre or higher) as appropriate for accommodating the jurisdiction's share of regional housing need for lower-income households.
+Zoning Appropriate to Accommodate Housing Affordable to Lower-Income Households

+The capacity of sites that allow development densities of at least 20 units per acre are credited toward the lower-income RHNA based on State law.
+The California Government Code states that if a local government has adopted density standards consistent with the population-based criteria set by State law (at least 20 units per acre for Santa Fe Springs), HCD is obligated to accept sites with those density standards (20 units per acre or higher) as appropriate for accommodating the jurisdiction's share of regional housing need for lowerincome households.